GeorgeSeif/Semantic-Segmentation-Suite/README.md

 - [Encoder-Decoder with skip connections based on SegNet](https://arxiv.org/abs/1511.00561).
 This network uses a VGG-style encoder-decoder, where the upsampling in the decoder is done using transposed convolutions.
 In addition, it employs additive skip connections from the encoder to the decoder.

-- [The One Hundred Layers Tiramisu: Fully Convolutional DenseNets for Semantic Segmentation](https://arxiv.org/pdf/1611.09326.pdf).
+- [The One Hundred Layers Tiramisu: Fully Convolutional DenseNets for Semantic Segmentation](https://arxiv.org/abs/1611.09326).
 Uses a downsampling-upsampling style encoder-decoder network.
 Each stage i.e between the pooling layers uses dense blocks.
 In addition, it concatenated skip connections from the encoder to the decoder.

 - [RefineNet: Multi-Path Refinement Networks for High-Resolution Semantic Segmentation](https://arxiv.org/abs/1611.06612).
 A multi-path refinement network that explicitly exploits all the information available along the down-sampling process to enable high-resolution prediction using long-range residual connections.
 In this way, the deeper layers that capture high-level semantic features can be directly refined using fine-grained features from earlier convolutions.

+- [Full-Resolution Residual Networks for Semantic Segmentation in Street Scenes](https://arxiv.org/abs/1611.08323).
+Combines multi-scale context with pixel-level accuracy by using two processing streams within the network.
+The residual stream carries information at the full image resolution, enabling precise adherence to segment boundaries.
+The pooling stream undergoes a sequence of pooling operations to obtain robust features for recognition.
+The two streams are coupled at the full image resolution using residuals.

 - Or make your own and plug and play!